alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 #QuickDesk Development Follow-Up
 ***
+##15/12/2021
+__QUICK UPDATE ABOUT THE JSON PARSE ISSUE__ : It turns out that i was sending an __invalid JSON form...__.
+It was validated on jsonlint.com but it wasn't matching the form required by my API to create an object.
+Therefore the JSON parse issue is __SOLVED__.

+* In the previous changelog, i specified that i had replaced all the Set by List.
+I reverted this change in a few models, all ManyToMany relations are using Sets again as it was before.
+* JsonView issues have been corrected (infinite loops)
+* All the POST requests are working fine, except for Ticket which creates a ticket but doesn't save the users/devices/teams.
+Maybe a ticket should only have one team/one user/one device (replacing this relation by a onetomany).
+The ManyToMany creates a table in MySQL but nothing is stored in it which leaves the fields blank when sending a GET request to the controller.
+Maybe i need to check if a property/setting is missing.

+There's a possibility that i'll replace the Lists by Sets since Lists allow duplicates to exist.

+***
 ##14/12/2021
 * The "Infinite recusion" error between device and user has been fixed.
 The ManyToOne/OneToMany relation between these two entities were generating the following error :
 Resolved [org.springframework.http.converter.HttpMessageNotWritableException: Could not write JSON: Infinite recursion (StackOverflowError); nested exception is com.fasterxml.jackson.databind.JsonMappingException: Infinite recursion (StackOverflowError)